A look at a maximum growth scenario before discussing a more realistic scenario

-There is not much we can do about this because our backlog just isn’t large enough to deal with so many new staff.
-What we can do of course is hire fewer people to ensure we don’t go bankrupt.
+There is not much we can do about this because our backlog just is not large enough to deal with so many new staff.
+What we can do of course is hire fewer people to ensure we do not go bankrupt.
 Our cash level drops to EUR -70,000, which corresponds to around 7 Staff people.
-So if we hire 2 fewer business developers und thus 10 people less all together we should be ok.
+So if we hire 2 fewer business developers and thus 10 people less all together we should be ok.

 Note that this means we reach our “expert target cash level”, as shown in the graph below:

 Is the maximum scenario realistic?

 Not really – even if you have had good sales figures in the past, it is unlikely you would bet EUR 10 million of cash on this, even if you could potentially make a surplus of nearly EUR 20 million compared to the base case.
 After all, your cash level drops to just EUR 250,000 – if the company lost just one project (!) it would be bust.
 Also, it is not really realistic to grow in such large steps without losing momentum due to training the new employees and constant reorganization to accommodate the growth rate – aspects we have not considered in our model (yet).

 A more realistic scenario would be to strive for a continuous growth rate somewhere between 10-25%.
 In such a scenario, employees are allocated between business development and project delivery as needed.

 This scenario is actually quite difficult to handle – I've plotted the graph for the staff and cash development below:

 As you can see we achieve very steady growth in personnel – but the cash level drops initially (as expected) then increases, then drops again very aggressively.